thhuang/Motion-Planning-Project/README.md

 </div>
 <p align = 'center'>
     Fig 1: A graphs with 2000 nodes (left) and a graph with 6000 nodes (right).
 </p>

-In the planning state, current local position of the drone is determined as the starting position; the goal position is randomly sampled from the free space in the 3D map (Fig 2).
+In the planning state, current local position of the drone is determined as the starting position; the goal position is randomly sampled from the free space in the 2.5D map (Fig 2).
+A*, a search algorithm, is used for searching path through nodes in the graph (Fig 3).
+Finally, the path is pruned to get final waypoints (Fig 3).

 <div align='center'>
     <img src='./images/grid.png' height='400px'">
 </div>
 <p align = 'center'>
-    Fig 2: An example of the start position and the goal position.
+    Fig 2: An example of the start position (triangle) and the goal position (star).
 </p>